SimpleMobileTools/Simple-Gallery/README.md

 The Gallery is also offered for third party usage for previewing images / videos, adding attachments at email clients etc. It's perfect for everyday usage.

 Contains no ads or unnecessary permissions.
-It is fully opensource, provides a Dark theme too.
+It is fully opensource, provides customizable colors.

 This app is just one piece of a bigger series of apps.
 You can find the rest of them at http://www.simplemobiletools.com